Unpasteurized raw honey

 a) Honey extraction process

-Once the raw and unpasteurized honey is packaged in an airtight container and takes normally the room temperature.
+Once the raw and unpasteurized honey is packaged in a jar and takes the room temperature.
 Here, the honey starts to become cloudy, beginning right now its crystallization process in the jar.
 This process is slower in summer because of the higher temperatures and is faster in winter with cooler temperatures.
 At higher temperatures, the opposite process also occurs; the crystallized honey becomes liquid when taking the heat from the environment.

 With crystallization, a more or less thick, white, dusty film or layer may appear on the honey, consisting mainly of glucose crystals on the top of the jar and on the honey in contact with the glass.
 Over time, the crystallization process continues until the entire pot hardens.